-Hence these rings are also known as compression ring or cylinder ring.
+Hence these rings are also known as compression rings or cylinder rings.

-There are different types of piston rings used in internal combustion engine according to the requirement.
+There are different types of piston rings used in an internal combustion engine according to the requirement.

 Replacing piston rings in I. C. Engine requires some kind of expertise.
-Hence I will like to share information on piston rings with you.
+Hence I will like to share detailed information with you.

-The piston rings, which are also called as comparison rings are fit closely in the grooves provided in the piston.
+These are also called comparison rings that fit closely in the grooves provided in the piston.

 These rings are worn out before the wearing of the piston and cylinder wall.

-Hence by replacing the same, you can avoid replacement of piston or cylinder.
+Hence by replacing the same, you can avoid the replacement of the piston or cylinder.

 The leakage of the high-temperature gases produced during a power stroke in the combustion chamber is prevented by piston rings.